 This list will constantly change as I test more companies and get more updates.
 I strive to bring you the most accurate information I possibly can.
 NONE OF THESE COMPANIES ARE SPONSORING THIS POST.
-I’m spending my own money purchasing from companies and constantly updating sources.
+I’m spending my own money purchasing from companies (with the exception of one in which I was sent a sample to test) and constantly updating sources.
 Please do your own research when purchasing from ANY COMPANY.
 It is YOUR RESPONSIBILITY to make sure you are getting the best quality product as possible.

 This is my main man!
 The ultimate PLUG for Chondrus Crispus!
 All the pictures you see in this article are from his product.
 He only takes orders via Facebook Messenger or email (as of this writing).
 Supplies are limited and sold in ½ pound and 1 pounds packages.
 He also sells pre made Chondrus Crispus gels.